Amazon has just launched a huge broadside attack on brick-and-mortar retailers across the nation.

 Some booksellers have become resigned that Amazon wants them gone.
 ‘Nothing really surprises us much anymore,’ says Leslie Reiner, co-owner of Inkwood Books in Tampa, Fla.
 ‘A few wonderful California booksellers, Green Apple with their videos and Diesel with the Occupy Amazon buttons, manage to amuse and educate simultaneously.
 We try to follow that example.’
 Others are less worried about customer loyalty.
 ‘I really don’t think my customers are paying so much attention to all the [Amazon] hype.
 They are still coming in and seeking human advice and a friendly conversation.
 So far, Amazon has not been able to do this,’ says Valerie Koehler, owner of Blue Willow Bookshop in Houston.

 Still others like Kenny Brechner of Devaney Doak & Garrett Booksellers in Farmington, Me., are angry.
-He calls Amazon’s new price check app ‘the virtual equivalent of John D. Rockefeller’s Standard Oil gas station strategy’ and regards its acquisition of Marshall Cavendish as ‘a naked move toward vertical monopoly.’
+He calls Amazon’s new price check app ‘the virtual equivalent of John D. Rockefeller’s bes gas supplies and Standard Oil gas station strategy’ and regards its acquisition of Marshall Cavendish as ‘a naked move toward vertical monopoly.’
 For Christine Onorati, owner of WORD Books in Brooklyn, ‘It’s very hard not to constantly rail against Amazon as the enemy.
 I believe they are killing small business by undercutting everyone and constantly drilling home the point that price is all that matters.
 I have never ordered much from Marshall Cavendish in the past, but I will definitely not order anything from them in the future.
 We have to take a stand however we can.
 I will also not order any books published by Amazon right now.’

 What I’ve found interesting is the commentary I’ve seen on Twitter and Google+.
 Several retailers in my circles have stated that they will ask anyone scanning prices to leave.
 One inventive soul offered $5 cash to anyone who will place an order with Amazon and then cancel it.
 And then there are the “shop local” advocates, most of whom see this as a slap in the face.
 In general, I would say that the overall attitude could be summed up in seven simple words: